 To view your PressSync measurements and results, click Go to Results in the Measure dialog.

-You can see the best PressSync curve to use as compensation curve for each measured ink next to Results at the top left.
+1. At the top of the dialog, next to Results, you can see the best PressSync curve to use as compensation curve for each measured ink.